Inventory Reports: How-to Guide + 10 Types of Inventory Reports

 Automate your inventory reports

-While it’s true you can use Excel spreadsheets to organize all your info, using an innovative inventory software will make your reporting much easier and more accurate overall.
+Excel inventory management can be used to organize all your info, using an innovative inventory software can also will make your reporting much easier and more accurate overall.
 That’s because inventory management systems have automations that can update your reports in real-time to reflect exactly what’s in stock, down to the minute.
 All that is to say, automations make life lighter for ecommerce sellers, by providing precise, advanced reporting in a snap.

 10 types of inventory management reports to grow your business

-Inventory management reports distill useful details about how many stock items are available, which items are selling the fastest, which categories are performing the best, and other pertinent info on the status and performance of your inventory.
+Inventory management reports distill useful details about how many stock items are available, if any items have low stock levels, which items are selling the fastest, which categories are performing the best, and other pertinent info on the status and performance of your inventory.
 The following are the ten types of reports you’ll find in Skubana, and the significance each has for growing your brand.

 1. Inventory performance report